macauff/macauff/docs/inputs.rst

 ``auf_region_points``

 Based on ``auf_region_type``, this must either by six space-separated floats, controlling the start and end, and number of, longitude and latitude points in ``start lon end lon # steps start lat end lat #steps`` order (see ``cf_region_points``), or a series of comma-separated tuples cf. ``(a, b), (c, d)``.

+``correct_astrometry``

+In cases where catalogues have unreliable *centroid* uncertainties, before catalogue matching occurs the dataset can be fit for systematic corrections to its quoted astrometric precisions through ensemble match separation distance distributions to a higher-precision dataset (see the :doc:`Processing<pre_post_process>` section).
+This flag controls whether this is performed on a chunk-by-chunk basis during the initialisation step of ``CrossMatch``.

 ``fit_gal_flag``